-The project proposes the development of two detached two-story 212,000 sf. buildings and associated improvements on a 9.93 gross-acre site.
-Each building will house 15 suites for individual sale and provide space for office use, processing and cultivation.
-The project site will be secured with wrought iron or tubular steel fencing.
-At buildout, the facility will have an approximate total building area of 424,000 sf.
+The Project proposes the development of three one-story buildings and associated improvements on a 9.27 gross-acre site.
+The Project site will be secured with wrought iron or tubular steel fencing.
+At buildout, the facility will have an approximate total building area of 169,000 square feet.